momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

   - They cannot be generated in the console, they can only be generated programatically.
 The token that's used for the `generateDisposableToken` API call must be a token with Super User scope generated via the Momento console.
   - They must expire within one hour.
   - They cannot be refreshed and thus do not come with a refresh token.
-  - Permissions are specified using the usual TokenScope object or using DisposableTokenScope object, which allows you to permit access to specific cache items by specifying a key or key-prefix.
+  - Permissions are specified using DisposableTokenScope object.

 | Name            | Type                      | Description                                                                                                                                                                             |
 | --------------- |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|